-Please note for Students Considering this Option: Completion of this course work does not fulfill all requirements for a baccalaureate degree in nursing and the student is NOT
+Please note for Students Considering this Option: Completion of this course work does not fulfill all requirements for a baccalaureate degree in nursing and the student is NOT considered a graduate of the nursing program.
+Students are admitted to this option on a space- available basis only.

-For information and assistance regarding entrance, the applicant is invited to contact the Office of Admissions.
+\For information and assistance regarding entrance, the applicant is invited to contact the Office of Admissions.

-LVN Applicants (to the BSN Program)

-In order to be eligible for review, applicants must:
+LVN Applicants (to the BSN Program) In order to be eligible for review, applicants must:

-- Be a graduate from an accredited L.V.N. program and holda current L.V.N. license for the 45-unit option.
+- 1. Be a graduate from an accredited L.V.N. program and holda current L.V.N. license for the 45-unit option.
 Applicants must submit a photocopy of L.V.N. license. - 2.
 Be accepted by the University. - 3.
 Complete the application including the required essay. - 4.
 Submit two recommendations on the form provided. - 5.
-Failure of two (2) required nursing courses, either the same course or two (2) separate courses, will result in non-admission. - Demonstration of English competency (for foreign students only) on the TOEFL (Test of English as a Foreign Language), or on the paperbased test, or on the CBT (Computer based total), or on the IBT (Internet Based Test). - 7.
+Failure of two (2) required nursing courses, either the same course or two (2) separate courses, will result in non- admission. - Demonstration of English competency (for foreign students only) on the TOEFL (Test of English as a Foreign Language), or on the paperbased test, or on the CBT (Computer based total), or on the IBT (Internet Based Test). - 7.
 Complete the general education courses listed below with a "C" or better grade.
 Courses must be college transferable.

-be college transferable.

-Chemistry 151 A&B-151A&BL General, Organic and

-Biochemistry with Laboratory
+Chemistry 151 A&B-151A&BL General, Organic and Biochemistry with Laboratory

-Biology 200A & 200AL Human Anatomy with
+Biology 200A & 200AL Human Anatomy with Laboratory

-J. Laboratory

-Biology 200B & 200BL Human Physiology with
+Biology 200B & 200BL Human Physiology with Laboratory

-Laboratory

 Philosophy 160 Critical Thinking

-Microbiology 201 & Microbiology with Laboratory
+Microbiology 201 & 201L Microbiology with Laboratory

-201L

 Sociology 100 Sociology

 English 101 English Composition I

 Psychology 100 Psychology

 Mathematics 110 Quantitative Reasoning